hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

   - Working through the projects was just a huge battle with all sorts of concurrency issues.
 Read more about them [here](https://hachiyuki8.github.io/random/2021/12/23/440-projects.html).

 - **☆ 15-459 Quantum Computation**
-  - Took this course because I'm interested in the topic and it's purely about the CS and math aspects, with no physics involved - I'm not really into physics.
+  - Took this course purely because I'm interested in the topic and it only discusses the CS and math side of the field, with no physics involved - I'm not really into physics.
   - Turned out to be quite a bit harder than I expected - guess I'm just not a theory person.
+Also, it would have been easier had I taken 251 before it, which is much more crucial of a prerequisite than 210.
-Still really rewarding though, and Ryan O'Donnell is very nice and teaches well, so I'm glad I didn't drop it (even though I ended up with a suboptimal grade).
+  - Still really rewarding though (few things feel better than finally understanding why quantum computers can break RSA), and Ryan O'Donnell is very nice and teaches well, so I'm glad I didn't drop it (even though I ended up with a suboptimal grade).

 - **67-262 Database Design and Development**
   - The first half of the course (SQL basics) was entirely a review for me, so it was pretty boring.
 The second half talks about transactions, integrity constraints, some database design principles and MongoDB, which was somewhat new, but still too slow paced.
-  - Raja is a good and caring professor though.
+Raja is a good and caring professor though.

 - **☆ 76-270 Writing for the Professions**
   - Very flexible topic choice for all the projects (except the first one, which is job application materials) and I enjoyed working on (and put a lot of effort in) all of them.
 Would have benefited from the course even more had I taken it in my sophomore year.